Tischel/InventorySearchBar/README.md

+> [!IMPORTANT]
+> THIS PLUGIN IS NO LONGER MAINTAINED !!!
+> As a replacement you can try the "Vanilla Plus" plugin by [MidoriKami](https://github.com/MidoriKami)
+> which provides similar functionalities.

 # Inventory Search Bar Plugin

 A Final Fantasy XIV Dalamud Plugin that adds a search bar to the inventory windows to filter items.